 The NASA is an internationally standardised framework developed by the Joint United Nations Programme on HIV/AIDS (UNAIDS) based on a system of classification and guidelines to track the resources spent on the HIV/AIDS response from all sources to beneficiary populations in a given year.
 The NASA Resource Tracking Tool (RTT) 2018 software developed by the UNAIDS was used for the development of the NASA Report 2018.

-The Health Statistics Report 2019 contains information on population and vital statistics, health infrastructures, health personnel, maternal and child health, notifiable diseases, private health institutions, morbidity, infant and child mortality, mortality (all ages), and other services for the monitoring of the health of the population which will enable improvement of service delivery.
+The Health Statistics Reports of the Ministry are prepared on an annual basis and contain information on population and vital statistics, health infrastructures, health personnel, maternal and child health, notifiable diseases, private health institutions, morbidity, infant and child mortality, mortality (all ages), and other services for the monitoring of the health of the population which will enable improvement of service delivery.

 EU REHSIMUS Budgetary Support

 In the context of the response to the COVID-19 pandemic, the European Union is providing a budget support to the tune of EUR 7.8 million for the project “Reinforcing the Health Sector in Mauritius" – REHSIMUS which aims at reinforcing the national health systems including the response to challenges posed by the COVID-19 pandemic and to any other pandemic and public health emergency that may emerge in the future to reinforce the resilience and the efficiency of the health systems.